rbleattler/mdop-docs/mdop/appv-v5/how-to-convert-a-package-created-in-a-previous-version-of-app-v51.md

         Additionally, the package converter optimizes performance of packages in App-V 5.1 by setting the package to stream fault the App-V package.
 This is more performant than the primary feature block and fully downloading the package.
 The flag **DownloadFullPackageOnFirstLaunch** allows you to convert the package and set the package to be fully downloaded by default.

-        **Note**
+        > [!NOTE]
-        Before you specify the output directory, you must create the output directory.
+        > Before you specify the output directory, you must create the output directory.

 **Advanced Conversion Tips**